-Hume Anglican Grammar policies are available on our website under 'Our Community' and we encourage parents and families to download and read them at your convenience.
+Hume Anglican Grammar policies are available on our website under 'About Us' and we encourage parents and families to read them at your convenience.

 Our Mission

 As an Anglican Diocesan school, we offer our local communities affordable, high quality, independent co-education, from Prep to Year 12, in a caring and inclusive Christian environment.